yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 As mentioned above, the default `sampleRate` for Session Replay is `0`.
 Update the rate to a higher number.
 For more information see, [Sampling rate](#sampling-rate).

+#### Some sessions don't include the Session Replay ID property

+Session replay doesn't require that all events in a session have the `[Amplitude] Session Replay ID` property, only that one event in the session has it.
+Reasons why `[Amplitude] Session Replay ID`  may not be present in an event include:

+- If you instrument an event with a source different from the source you connect to Session Replay.
+For example, your application may send events from a backend source, rather than the Browser SDK.
+- If events fire when the user isn't focused on the page.
+Session Replay pauses the SDK when user focus leaves the page.
+Amplitude events may still send through your provider, but `getSessionReplayProperties()` doesn't return the `[Amplitude] Session Replay ID` property.
+This is because Session Replay hasn't begun the capture, since the user hasn't interacted with the page.
+This should lead to a decrease in the amount of inactivity that a replay captures.

 ### Session Replay processing errors

 In general, replays should be available within minutes of ingestion.
 Delays or errors may be the result of one or more of the following: